poisonpwn/kc/README.md

 ### kc
-a neat little password manager which uses NaCl boxes to store passwords securely.
+a neat little password manager which uses NaCl boxes to store password kc --help for more info